Get Your Louisiana Rap Sheet

 Juvenile Regional Services provides high-quality, zealous, holistic, team-based legal representation to indigent youth in New Orleans and throughout the Louisiana juvenile justice system.

 The mission of Women With A Vision is to improve the lives of marginalized women, their families, and communities by addressing the social conditions that hinder their health and well-being.
-They accomplish this through relentless advocacy, health education, supportive services, and community-based participatory research.
+We accomplish this through relentless advocacy, health education, supportive services, and community-based participatory research.

 The Louisiana Justice Institute is a nonprofit, civil rights legal advocacy organization, devoted to fostering social justice campaigns across Louisiana for communities of color and for impoverished communities.

-The Praxis Project is a national, nonprofit organization that builds partnerships with local groups to influence policy making to address the underlying, systemic causes of community problems.
+The Praxis Project is a national, nonprofit organization that builds partnerships with local groups to influence policymaking to address the underlying, systemic causes of community problems.

 The Louis A. Martinet Legal Society was formed to combat the racial injustices and inequalities that existed in the 1950’s.
 It was during this tumultuous time that Jim Crow dominated every aspect of African-American life and African-American attorneys were barred from participating in the mainstream of the nation’s legal profession.
 They organized not only for professional support, but to focus their skills and training to combat Jim Crow not just in the streets, but in the courtrooms as well.